26mar1982/26mar1982.github.io/src/content/blog/jesus-messenger-of-allah.md

 pubDatetime: 2024-06-09
 modDatetime: 2024-06-09
 hijriDate: 03 Dhul-Hijjah 1445
-title: Jesus was no more than a Messenger of Allah
+title: Jesus Was No More Than A Messenger Of Allah
 slug: alifta-1621
 featured: false
 draft: false